Il cuore è uno zingaro

-"Il cuore è uno zingaro" (Italian for "The heart is a gypsy") is a song composed by Franco Migliacci (lyrics) and Claudio Mattone (music).
+"Il cuore è uno zingaro" (Italian for "The heart is a gypsy") is a song composed by Claudio Mattone (music) and Franco Migliacci (lyrics).
 The song won the twenty-first edition of the Sanremo Music Festival, with a double performance by Nicola Di Bari and Nada.
 The Di Bari's version peaked at first place for six weeks on the Italian hit parade.

 The song was also very successful in Mexico, where it was covered in Spanish by Lupita D'Alessio with the title "Mi corazón es un gitano"; D'Alessio's version, along with the original Italian versions by Nada and Nicola Di Bari, topped the charts in Mexico in 1971.